Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Claude Monet was a famous French artist who lived in a house in Giverny from 1883 to 1926.
-This house is now a museum including his home and studio and it is just one hour away from Rouen.
+The house, including his home and studio, is now a museum, just one hour away from Rouen.

 If you are an art lover, you will like going there and exploring his house from the kitchen, bedroom, dining room, and sitting room.
-Also, there are gardens where you can see the sunflowers, wisteria, water lily pond, and Japanese footbridge.
+Also, there are gardens where you can see sunflowers, wisteria, a water lily pond, and a Japanese footbridge.

 13. Arromanches D-day Museum

-Arromanches is a town located in the northwest of France in the Normandy region and it is near Omaha Beach.
-It was captured by the British Forces in 1944, by installing the artificial harbors and that was because the town didn’t have a natural harbor.
+Arromanches is a town located in the northwest of France in the Normandy region, near Omaha Beach.
+The British Forces captured it in 1944 by installing artificial harbours because the town didn’t have a natural harbour.

-The D-day museum is located near the constructed harbor and from there, you can still see the constructed harbor on the beach.
+The D-day museum is located near the constructed harbour; from there, you can still see the constructed harbour on the beach.

-The museum shows you the logistics and technical aspects of Operation Mulberry that took place there and shows you how the harbor was built.
-Also, some models show you how this harbor was operated and you will find many cafes and restaurants near the museum in a square called 6 June.
+The museum explains the logistics and technical aspects of Operation Mulberry and how the harbour was built.
+Some models show how this harbour was operated.
+Near the museum, in a square called 6 June, are many cafes and restaurants.

 14. Deauville